ortus-docs/bxorm/reference/built-in-functions/orm/EntityMerge.md

 # Function: `EntityMerge`

-Merge the state of the given entity into the current persistence context.
+Merge the state of the given entity into the current persistence context (session).

 ## Method Signature